How to post signals?

 Notes:

-This method is the quickest way to paste a signal, but it also has its limitations: target ratios% and risk allocation mentions are ignored.
+This method is the quickest way to copy-paste a signal, but it has limitations: target ratios % and risk allocation mentions will not get parsed using this option.

-If you wish to use "Percent %" as a trigger for Trailing Stop Loss, the format will be:
+If you wish to use a Percentage Trigger for Trailing Stop Loss, the format will be:

-Once signal with the correct format is posted, it will be immediately transformed into the same message, but with the Cornix buttons added below.
-The Once Click Follow button can be used by the members to follow signals manually if they wish to control their own signal openings.
+Once a signal with the correct format is posted, it will be immediately transformed into the same message, but with the Cornix follow buttons added below.

 You can choose between two options: Guided and Free Text.

-The second option, 'Free Text' puts you in the same position as if you were going to use the raw signal posting option in the channel, but with one major difference.
+The 'Free Text' option is similar to the raw free text signal posting option in the channel's chat, but with one major difference:

-Once you have posted your intended raw signal text, the bot will then follow up with some following questions on how you want the signal constructed, in terms of trailing entries, targets, and stop-loss, the intended risk usage, and ratios.
-You'll also have the option to decide if the signal should stay open if Take Profit or Stop Loss hit before Entries.
+Once you enter your intended raw text signal, the bot will follow up with some additional questions on Trailing Entry/ TP/ Stop-loss, the intended risk usage, and the signal's ratios.
+You'll also be able to chose if the signal will stay open if Take Profit or Stop Loss hit before Entries.